 - If you need an eRA Commons user ID for your NIH proposal contact SPA.

-- If you will be seeking statistical services through the School of Nursing for your grant proposal, please complete this form or email email@example.com.
+- If you will be seeking statistical services through the School of Nursing, please complete this form or email firstname.lastname@example.org.

 - The School of Nursing Grant Resource Guide can be useful when completing the Facilties/Resource section of a proposal.

 - Deadlines: All proposals that will be routed through the U's Sponsored Projects Administration (SPA) must be submitted to SPA by 9:00 am at least three business days prior to the grant sponsor's deadline.
-The SPA due date is preceded by ONRS' deadline.
+The SPA due date is preceded by the ONRS due date.
 Finalized proposals are due to ONRS in a ready-to-submit state three days before the SPA due date.
 Please plan accordingly.

 - NINR has a free online training course that provides an introduction to research grantsmanship for new doctoral graduates and early career scientists.